eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 - To directly reclaim some memory by creating empty regions.
 - To build information about occupancy and fragmentation for regions that still contain live objects.
 The next partial GC cycle uses this information to defragment older regions.

 While the global *sweep* operation is logically associated with the global *mark* phase, it does not run in the same global mark cycle.
 Instead, the sweep operation runs in the same STW increment as the first partial GC cycle that runs after the completion of the global mark cycle.
 This can be seen in the following log excerpt.
-After the log records the end of the global mark cycle it records a STW pause followed by a `partial gc` cycle of `id=1229`.
-The global sweep operation that runs after the the global mark phase is recorded in the `<gc-op>` element tagged as `id=1229`.
+After the log records the end of the global mark cycle, it records an STW pause followed by a `partial gc` cycle of `id=1229`.
+The global sweep operation that runs after the global mark phase is recorded in the `<gc-op>` element that is tagged as `id=1229`.

 ```xml
 <exclusive-start id="1227" timestamp="2021-02-26T11:17:38.804" intervalms="1940.125">